-Well, let’s discuss how to use the power of suggestive selling to build food truck sales.
-Here are the key points:
+Unfortunately one of the easiest strategies to increase sales, suggestive selling, has been abandoned by many vendors.
+Today we’ll discuss how to use the power of suggestive selling to build your all-important food truck sales.

 Sell The Benefit